Clever/microplane/docs/mp_init.md

 ### GitHub

-Search targets repos based on a Github Code Search query.
+- Search target repos based on a Github Code Search query.

 For example: